-Protests to AL 1A
+Protests to AL 2A

-On January 8, 2021, the Disability Advocates and San Francisco filed separate protests against Uber's AL 1A.
+On January 8, 2021, the Disability Advocates and San Francisco filed separate protests against Uber's AL 2A.
 The Disability Advocates' protest is based on the grounds that the relief requested would violate statute or Commission order or is not authorized by the statute or Commission order on which the regulated entity relies.
 San Francisco's protest is based on the grounds that the relief requested is unjust and unreasonable.

 Specifically, both Disability Advocates and San Francisco argued that Uber has failed to demonstrate (1) presence and availability of WAVs, (2) outreach efforts to promote its WAV service, and (3) full accounting of funds expended as required under SB 1376.
-Therefore, it argues, the offset requested by Uber is not authorized by the statute and must be disallowed.
+Uber has failed to meet the threshold requirements for offsets, and therefore, Uber's request must be rejected.

-Uber's Reply to Protests to AL 1A
+Uber's Reply to Protests to AL 2A

 On January 15, 2021, Uber replied to the Disability Advocates and San Francisco's protests.
-It argued that AL 1A is consistent with both the requirements under Decision D.20-03-007 and the Legislature's intent behind SB 1376.
-Uber argued that describing or providing information about the presence and availability of WAVs is sufficient for demonstrating that it has satisfied this requirement.
+It argued that AL 1A is consistent with both the requirements under Decision D.20-03-007 and the Legislature's intent behind SB 1376. -Uber argued that describing or providing information about the presence and availability of WAVs is sufficient for demonstrating that it has satisfied this requirement.
 Regarding its outreach efforts, Uber pointed out that it has promoted its WAV service dating back to November 2018 and continued to "raise awareness about the program's availability, solicit feedback, respond to questions and concerns from accessibility stakeholders, and leverage partnerships with community-based organizations to disseminate educational materials about Uber's accessible services."
+In the issue related to accounting of funds, Uber argued that it has detailed each category of its qualified expenses, and that these costs are directly attributable to its provision of WAV service.
 Uber argued that the protests are procedurally and substantively flawed and must be rejected.

-Discussion and Disposition of AL 1A
+Discussion and Disposition of AL 2A

-Uber's AL 1A requested retroactive offsets in Q3 2019 totaling \$2,806,737.10 for the following counties: Alameda, Contra Costa, Los Angeles, Marin, Napa, Orange, Riverside, Sacramento, San Diego, San Francisco, San Joaquin, San Mateo, Santa Clara and Ventura.
+Uber's AL 1A requested retroactive offsets in Q4 2019 totaling \$2,475,834.65 for the following counties: Alameda, Contra Costa, Los Angeles, Marin, Monterey, Orange, San Francisco, San Mateo, Solano and Ventura.
 Per D.20-03-007, a TNC requesting retroactive offsets shall demonstrate improved level of service by showing that the 50th percentile of completed WAV trip response times in a geographic area improved over the previous quarter.
-Table 2 below shows Q3 2019 response times reported in each geographic area where Uber is requesting retroactive offsets.
-However, as Q3 2019 covers the first implementation quarter of the advice letter process, there are no prior response time data to compare the Q3 2019 data with.
-CPED considered these response times compliant and allowed offsets for all counties in AL 1A only.
+Table 2 below shows Q4 2019 response times reported in each geographic area where Uber is requesting retroactive offsets.
+The response times for the 50th percentile of completed WAV trips in Q4 2019 improved compared to the response times in the previous quarter.
+Therefore, Uber satisfied the improved level of service criterion.